-British baritone William Shimell sings De Brétigny (Manon) for The Royal Opera in the 2013/14 Season, a role he also sang when this production was created in 2010.
-Shimell made his Royal Opera debut in 1985 as Schaunard (La bohème) and has also sung Albert (Werther), Marcello (La bohème), Olivier (Capriccio), Guglielmo (Così fan tutte) and Nick Shadow (The Rake’s Progress) for The Royal Opera.
+British baritone William Shimell made his Royal Opera debut in 1985 as Schaunard (La bohème) and has since sung Albert (Werther), Marcello (La bohème), Olivier (Capriccio), Guglielmo (Così fan tutte), Nick Shadow (The Rake’s Progress) and De Brétigny (Manon) for The Royal Opera.

 Shimell studied at the Guildhall School of Music and Drama and at the National Opera Studio.
-He made his London debut in 1980 as Masetto (Don Giovanni).
-Since then he has sung for many of the world’s leading opera companies, including La Scala, Milan, Vienna State Opera, Opéra-Bastille, Teatro Real, Madrid, Metropolitan Opera, New York, and for Glyndebourne Festival.
+He made his London debut in 1980 as Masetto (Don Giovanni) and has since sung for many of the world’s leading opera companies, including La Scala, Milan, Vienna State Opera, Opéra-Bastille, Teatro Real, Madrid, Metropolitan Opera, New York, and Glyndebourne Festival.
 Particularly acclaimed for his Mozart roles, he has sung Count Almaviva (Le nozze di Figaro), Don Giovanni (recorded for EMI), Guglielmo and Don Alfonso (Così fan tutte) and Papageno (Die Zauberflöte) worldwide.
-His other repertory has included the title role in Handel’s Hercules, Dandini (La Cenerentola), Malatesta (Don Pasquale), Tomsky (The Queen of Spades) and Sharpless (Madama Butterfly).
-Shimell has also performed in concert with leading orchestras, recordings including Stravinsky’s Pulcinella.
+His other repertory includes the title role in Hercules, Dandini (La Cenerentola), Malatesta (Don Pasquale), Tomsky (The Queen of Spades) and Sharpless (Madama Butterfly).
+Shimell has also performed in concert with leading orchestras, his recordings including Stravinsky’s Pulcinella.

-In recent years Shimell has developed a parallel career as a film actor.
-He starred with Juliette Binoche in Kiarostami’s Copie conforme (2010) and also had a role in Haneke’s award-winning Amour (2012).
-He lives in Cornwall with his wife and children, and in his spare time enjoys sailing.
+Shimell has a parallel career as a film acto, credits including starring with Juliette Binoche in Abbas Kiarostami’s Copie conforme (2010) and a role in Michael Haneke’s award-winning Amour (2012).
+In his spare time he enjoys sailing.

 William Shimell as De Brétigny in Manon © ROH / Bill Cooper 2014